issp-center-dev/TeNeS/docs/sphinx/en/file_specification/observable_section.rst

 - The first two integers are the state numbers before and after the act of the operator, respectively.
 - The latter two floats indicate the real and imaginary parts of the elements of the operator, respectively.

+``coeff`` and ``coeff_im`` are real and imaginary parts of the coefficient of the operator, respectively.
+If omitted, they are set to 1.0 and 0.0, respectively.

 Example
 .......